Diffusion Models as Constrained Samplers for Optimization with Unknown Constraints: Introduction

 \section{Introduction}

 Optimization problems are ubiquitous in real-world applications when approaching search problems \citep{bazaraa2011linear}, partial differential equations \citep{isakov2006inverse}, molecular design \citep{sanchez2018inverse}.
-While significant advancements have been made in resolving a broad spectrum of abstract optimization problems with analytically known objective functions and constraints ~\cite{boyd2004convex,rao2019engineering,petropoulos2023operationsresearchsurvey}, optimization in real-world scenarios remains challenging since the exact nature of the objective is often unknown, and access to constraints is limited~\cite{conn2009introduction}.
+While significant advancements have been made in resolving a broad spectrum of abstract optimization problems with analytically known objective functions and constraints \citep{boyd2004convex,rao2019engineering,petropoulos2023operationsresearchsurvey}, optimization in real-world scenarios remains challenging since the exact nature of the objective is often unknown, and access to constraints is limited \citep{conn2009introduction}.
 For example, it is challenging to incorporate the closed-form constraints on a molecule to be synthesizable or design an objective function for target chemical properties.

-Previous studies have identified problems with unknown objective functions as black-box optimization problems~\cite{conn2009introduction,alarie2021two}.
-In such scenarios, the only way to obtain the objective value is through running a simulation~\cite{larson2019derivative} or conducting a real-world experiment~\cite{shields2021bayesian}, which might be expensive and non-differentiable.
-A prevalent approach to this challenge involves learning a surrogate model with available data to approximate the objective function which can be implemented in either an online~\cite{snoek2012practical,shahriari2015taking,srinivas2010gaussian} or offline manner~\cite{COMs, designbench}.
+Previous studies have identified problems with unknown objective functions as black-box optimization problems \citep{conn2009introduction,alarie2021two}.
+In such scenarios, the only way to obtain the objective value is through running a simulation \citep{larson2019derivative} or conducting a real-world experiment \citep{shields2021bayesian}, which might be expensive and non-differentiable.
+A prevalent approach to this challenge involves learning a surrogate model with available data to approximate the objective function which can be implemented in either an online \citep{snoek2012practical,shahriari2015taking,srinivas2010gaussian} or offline manner \citep{COMs, designbench}.

 However, there is a significant lack of research focused on scenarios where analytic constraints are absent.
+The only works that deal with unknown constraints are from the derivative-free optimization community \citep{audet2004pattern,audet2006mesh, nguyen2023stochastic}.
+However, these methods can only be applied to simple low-dimensional problems and cannot be applied to more complex problems such as molecule and protein optimization.
 In practice, overlooking these feasibility constraints during optimization can result in spurious solutions.
-For instance, the optimization process might yield a molecule with the desired chemical property but cannot be physically synthesized~\cite{gao2020synthesizability,du2022molgensurvey}, which would require restarting the optimization from different initializations~\cite{krenn2020self,jain2023gflownets}.
+For instance, the optimization process might yield a molecule with the desired chemical property but cannot be physically synthesized \citep{gao2020synthesizability,du2022molgensurvey}, which would require restarting the optimization from different initializations \citep{krenn2020self,jain2023gflownets}.